gauravxdev/ytmusic-download-api/README.md

 **Environment Variables:**
 - `PORT` - Automatically set by hosting platform
 - `HOST` - Defaults to `0.0.0.0`
+- `PO_TOKEN` - (Optional) PO Token for bypassing YouTube bot detection.
+See pytubefix documentation for how to obtain.

 **Health Check:**
 The `/health` endpoint can be used for monitoring and health checks.